Panicked because your newborn wakes up screaming from naps and sleep, as if in pain? Learn different reasons this happens, and what to do about it.

 Get more tips:

-- 12 Things to Do When Your Newborn Keeps Fighting Sleep
+- 12 Things to Do When Your Newborn Fights Sleep

 - What to Do When Your 3 Month Old Won’t Nap

 - Baby Only Wants Mom?
-These 6 Tips Will Solve It!
+These 6 Tips Can Solve It!

-Remember, you can join my newsletter and download a free chapter of my ebook, How to Get Your Baby to Sleep Without Being Held.
-You’ll learn effective tips and strategies to finally ease her out of your arms:
+Don’t forget: Join my newsletter and grab a free chapter How to Get Your Baby to Sleep Without Being Held: